YecineA/elb-authentication-cognito/README.md

 ![StackURL](https://customsolutions.s3-ap-southeast-2.amazonaws.com/Yecine-Devlab/Screen+Shot+2020-04-23+at+3.35.30+PM.png)

 The stack requires few inputs from you.
-Most of them are self explanatory, but I will clarify few below :
+Some are self explanatory, but others are **crucial** for the lab to be working.
+I will clarify this below :

 ![StackDetails](https://customsolutions.s3-ap-southeast-2.amazonaws.com/Yecine-Devlab/Screen+Shot+2020-04-29+at+6.50.47+PM.png)

 -  Stack Name : Any name you want to give to the stack

 - ACMCertificate : This is the certificate that ALB will use to secure the communication with your browser.
 You would need to copy the ARN from the ACM console :

 ![ACMARN](https://customsolutions.s3-ap-southeast-2.amazonaws.com/Yecine-Devlab/Screen+Shot+2020-04-23+at+3.39.06+PM.png)